oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Providing Challenges on Previous Responses

 The Authorization Server MAY provide a fresh Challenge on any previous successful response using a HTTP header-based syntax.
-The HTTP header field parameter MUST be named "attestation-challenge" and contain the value of the Challenge.
+The HTTP header field parameter MUST be named "Attestation-Challenge" and contain the value of the Challenge.
 The Client MUST use this new Challenge for the next OAuth-Client-Attestation-PoP.
 Note that this also includes error responses.

 The following is a non-normative example of an Authorization Response containing a fresh Challenge:

 ~~~
 HTTP/1.1 302 Found
-attestation-challenge: AYjcyMzY3ZDhiNmJkNTZ
+Attestation-Challenge: AYjcyMzY3ZDhiNmJkNTZ
 Location: https://Wallet.example.org/cb?
   code=SplxlOBeZQQYbYS6WxSbIA
 ~~~